Leah's top budgeting tips for managing your finances as a student

-"For many people, starting university is the first time where you will experience living independently and looking after your own money.
-Ever since I started university back in 2017, I have given myself a weekly allowance of money which I have to stick to.
+For many people, starting university is the first time where you will experience living independently and looking after your own money.
+Since I started university, I have given myself a weekly allowance of money which I have to stick to.

 When you receive your money, come up with a plan about how you’re going to spend it.
 Check the calendar to see how many weeks you’ve got to make it last (it’s probably longer than you’ll originally think).
 This doesn’t need to be a super detailed plan, it’s just so you’ve got a vague idea of how much money you have, how long it has to last and how much you could have leftover by the time your next payment is due.
 When calculating this, remember to deduct any bills such as your rent, or your phone bill.

 I personally give myself slightly less money than I could give myself.
 This means that I’m not spending all of the money in my bank account, and I have a little bit of leeway in case I have any unexpected outgoings or emergencies (for example, giving myself £25 a week when I could have a maximum of £40).

-4. Withdraw your allowance each week as cash.
+A good way to keep track of your spending is to withdraw your allowance each week as cash.
 For example, if you gave yourself a £30 allowance each week for food and necessities, it’s easy to see when you’re close to your spending limit, as you’ll be running out of cash in your purse/wallet.

 Aldi and Lidl are your friends.
 If I head to either of these with a shopping list, I can easily do a weekly shop for less than £15 and end up with two or three bags of shopping.

 Remember that if you receive money from Student Finance, it has to last you three months.
 Once your rent has been deducted, you might not have very much left to spend.
 So just be mindful and before you go and spend hundreds of pounds on clothes.
 Think to yourself “do I really need this?” and the answer is likely to be no.